VoSs2o0o/NetFormat/readme.md

 As you can see, all Delphitypes are accepted as input, and they will be convertet to String, and replaces the appropiate position in the String.

+NetFormat.pas uses Generics, and Advanced RTTI, RegEx and shoul be running with Delphi XE or later.
+It is testet in Delphi 10.3

 ## Simple Syntax